nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 7. Use params for inputs too

-We want to be able to specify the input from the command line because that is the piece that will almost always be different in subsequent runs of the pipeline.
+We want to be able to specify the input from the command line because that is the piece that will almost always be different in subsequent runs of the workflow.
 Good news: we can use the same `params` construct we used for the output filename.

 #### 1. Edit the input channel declaration to use a parameter